anderly/Expansive/README.md

 # Expansive

-A powerful string expansion library for .NET you never knew you always wanted.
+### A powerful string expansion library for .NET you never knew you always wanted.

-# Release 1.5 Notes
-- **Breaking Change:** Removed startToken and endToken delimiters (Now use the TokenStyle Enum to select from MvcRoute style tokens, Razor style, NAnt style or MSBuild style)
-- Added **TokenStyle** Enum to select from 4 common token formats (MvcRoute-style, Razor-style, NAnt-style, MSBuild-style)

-# Release 1.4 Notes
-- Added new Expand(object model) method to allow passing in an object whose properties correspond to tokens in a string.

-# Release 1.3 Notes
-- Added Dynamic ConfigurationManager wrapper class "Config" which can be used to extract app settings and connection strings with automatic expansion support.

-# Release 1.2 Notes

-- **Breaking Change:** Changed default token start and end delimiters to '{' and '}'.
-- Corrected circular reference detection logic.
-- Added additional Expand(params string[] args) method to serve as alternative to string.Format()
-- Removed Expand(startToken, endToken) method

-## Benefits
+## Why do I need it?

+Config settings, string.Format, email, SMS, push notifications, Facebook posts, Twitter posts, reports, the list goes on.

+We work with strings every day and it isn't fun. **Expansive** changes that by making your strings readable, intuitive, smart and...expandable!

+## How would I use it?

 - Use as a more readable alternative to string.Format()
-- Easily embed appSettings tokens in strings and expand them easily.
+- Easily embed tokens in strings and expand them easily.
-- Chain together appSettings tokens to reduce redundant values.
+- Chain together tokens to reduce redundant values.
-- Embed appSettings tokens in connection strings to make them more dynamic.
+- Simple templating for emails, SMS, push notifications, Facebook posts, Twitter posts, reports, etc.
 - Use your imagination.

 ## Features

-* Uses a Func<string,string> lambda factory method for token lookup/expansion
+* Uses a Func<string,string> lambda factory method as the source for token lookup/expansion
-* Default string expansion factory using ConfigurationManager.AppSettings as the source
+* By default string tokens are expanded using ConfigurationManager.AppSettings as the source (change this to your liking)
 * Dynamic ConfigurationManager wrapper called Config wraps the Expansive API and removes need to call Expand()
 * Register your own Func<string,string> ExpansionFactory as the default string expansion factory or specify on the call to Expand()
 * 4 Token Style Formats to pick from: